Hanford Engineer Works: Irradiation

 The cast-iron base was then laid.
-This would be welded to the similar sections front, back and sides sections to completely encase the reactor and make it airtight.
+This was welded to the similar sections front, back and sides sections to completely encase the reactor and make it airtight.
 The top, bottom, front and back faces were 10 in thick, and those on the sides were 8 in thick.
 The front and rear faces contained 2004 holes for the aluminum tubes.
 In the Metallurgical Laboratory's original design there were 1,500 tubes arranged in a circle in the middle of the faces.
 DuPont's George Graves altered this to fill in the corners as well as a factor of safety, resulting in 2,004 holes.
 There were 29 holes in the top for vertical control rods, and nine in the sides for horizontal control rods.
 The front and discharge faces also contained 208 holes for the cooling water pipes.
 An elevator at the front supported a machine for emplacing the charges.
 The thermal shield had close tolerances: the base had to be machined to an accuracy of 0.008 in, and have a flatness after grouting in the concrete of ±0.005 in.
 The base was complete on 19 May.

 Then came the graphite.
 This arrived from the manufacturer in 10 to 40 in long blocks with a 4+3/16 in square cross section.
 Based on experience with the X-10 Graphite Reactor at the Clinton Engineer Works, the blocks were finished on site.
 An assembly-line process was used for this.
 Each block was carefully cleaned and numbered.
 Precision and cleanliness were emphasized; the workmen wore special uniforms and placed the graphite blocks with gloved hands.
 Each layer was vacuumed to remove dirt and dust.
 The last block was laid on 11 June, and the top shield was installed.
 The result was a mass of graphite 36 ft across, 36 ft high and 24 ft from front to back.
 The reactors contained no moving parts; the only sounds were those of the pumps.